Thurinum/endless-sky/README.md

 Use the installer to get the Qt binaries and run from Qt creator.
 I'll properly add the DLLs later lol.

 ### Building on Linux (untested)
-Install Qt (prolly already there) and run.
-Should work.
+Install Qt (prolly already there), the dev packages and qmake, then build with qmake.
+Will probably work.